 3. Shoot all Year

 Speaking of your weapon…shoot, shoot and shoot some more.
 Whether it’s a bow hunt or a rifle hunt, make range days a regular habit as you prepare for your guided New Mexico hunt.
 Confidence comes through practice and experience.
 While we will always do our best to close the gap, having the ability to shoot out farther never hurts.
 Hunters making the effort to travel to specific destinations are invested in the process and shooting skills will only stand to increase harvest rates on current and future hunts.
-Consider taking a course and use instructors to train and advance as a shooter in general.
+Consider taking our long-range shooting course to improve your skills.

 4. Know What You Want